wxMaxima-developers/wxmaxima/README.md

 the installation process make sure you select `g++`, `MSYS Basic System` and `MinGW Developer ToolKit` in the `Select components` page of the installer.
-Then run the MinGW Shell and follow the instructions for compiling wxWidgets and wxMaxima with autotools.
+Then run the MinGW Shell and follow the instructions for compiling wxWidgets and wxMaxima with cmake.

 ### Compiling wxWidgets on Mac OS X and Windows